 A few specific suggestions to address any of these problem areas.
 You only get one chance to make a first impression - Make it your best.

-Just $150 for our Feedback Report of your two-page synopsis ("overview" or "treatment"), sent in to us in Courier New 12-point, on single-sided double-spaced pages, along with your two best sample pages.
+Just $150 for our Quick Analysis of your two-page synopsis ("overview" or "treatment"), sent in to us in Courier New 12-point, on single-sided double-spaced pages, along with your two best sample pages.

 Each analysis and consultation is performed by a published novelist, published nonfiction writer, or optioned screenwriter, and double-checked by a professional Writer's Lifeline editor with best-selling marketing savvy.
 Your analysis will be sent to you by email at the address specified by you, within no more than 3-4 weeks.

-Your payment for the Feedback Report is applicable against any further Writer's Lifeline service you contract for.
+Your payment for the Quick Analysis is applicable against any further Writer's Lifeline service you contract for.

 Expect a one-week turnaround.